mavisland/website/README.md

 # Install dependencies
 pnpm install

+# Set up environment variables
+cp .env.example .env.local
+# Edit .env.local with your Supabase credentials

 # Start the development server
 pnpm dev
 ```

 The application will be available at http://localhost:3000

+### Database Setup

+For database setup and sample data, follow the instructions in the [Supabase setup documentation](./docs/supabase-setup.md).

 ### Build